Review: The Praktica BX20

 In line with prior moves from Pentax, Fujica, Yashica, and others, Pentacon dropped the M42 lens mount for its Praktica-branded cameras in 1979 and adopted a new bayonet mount.
 Praktica’s final “new” M42 camera bodies, the 1977 EE2 and the short-lived 1979 EE3, were interesting autoexposure models with decent capabilities, but far from perfect.
 Praktica did not completely abandon the M42 standard in 1979 as it continued to produce the outdated third-generation MT series until about 1989.

 Praktica’s first bayonet camera model, the 1979 B200, adopted not only a new lens mount but also employed a stepless electronic shutter, capable of aperture-priority autoexposure.
 During the 1980s, Praktica produced both a higher-end and lower-end models in this mount.
-The B200 (1979), the BC1 (1984), and the BX20 (1987) were the “higher end” models, with the “lower end,” de-featured models including the B100, BCA, BCS, BCC, and BMS.
+The B200 (1979), also known as the BC-X (export version), the BC-1 (1984), also known as the BC-3 and Jenaflex AM-1 (export versions), and the BX20 (1987) were the “higher end” models.
+The “lower end,” de-featured models included the B100, BCA, BCS, BCC, BMS, and Jenaflex AC-1.
 For the best source of information of essentially all Praktica camera bodies, check out this famous site.

 Pentacon’s 1987 Praktica BX20 included a complete body redesign, a slightly faster flash sync speed, the capability for TTL flash (using the same system as Olympus), and a relocated exposure lock button.
 During its run, the BX20 was typically bundled with the final version of the Pentacon-made 50mm f/1.8 Prakticar lens, reportedly based on the earlier Meyer Optik 50mm f/1.8 Orestor.
 Around the time of German reunification, the government formally dissolved Pentacon.
 In 1991, Schneider Kreuznach acquired much of Pentacon’s camera assets and continued the production of a final model, the Praktica BX20s, until about 2001.
 The BX20s included another slight body redesign and the incorporation of DX film coding.